Symplectic embeddings of four-dimensional polydisks into half integer ellipsoids: Introduction

 Remarkably, as explained in \cite[\S 6]{H}, the boundary of any convex toric domain can be perturbed so that for its induced contact form, and up to large {symplectic} action, the ECH generators correspond to these convex generators.
 As a result, the ECH index may be computed combinatorially in terms of lattice point enumeration.

 \begin{definition} If $\Lambda$ {is} a convex generator, then its \emph{ECH index} is defined to be

-where $L(\Lambda)$ denotes the number of lattice points interior to and on the boundary of the region enclosed by $\Lambda$ and the $x, y$-axes, and $h(\Lambda)$ denotes the number of edges of $\Lambda$ that are labeled ``$h$". \end{definition}
+where $L(\Lambda)$ denotes the number of lattice points interior to and on the boundary of the region enclosed by $\Lambda$ and the $x, y$-axes, and $h(\Lambda)$ denotes the number of edges of $\Lambda$ that are labeled ``$h$". \end{definition} Section \ref{section: counting} provides computations of the ECH index of several convex generators of interest in symplectic embedding problems.
+Section \ref{section: nature} provides relations the ECH index must satisfy for a convex generator with fixed endpoints.
+These results, in combination with additional bounds coming from action and $J$-holomorphic {curve} genus, enable us to prove our main results.

 \begin{definition} If $\Lambda$ is a convex generator and $X_\Omega$ is a convex toric domain, define the \emph{symplectic action} of $\Lambda$ with respect to $X_\Omega$ by

 Here, for any edge $\nu$ of $\Lambda$, $\vec{\nu}$ denotes the displacement vector of $\nu$, and $p_{\Omega, \nu}$ denotes any point on the line $\ell$ parallel to $\vec{\nu}$ and tangent to $\partial\Omega$.
 Tangency means that $\ell$ touches $\partial\Omega$ and that $\Omega$ lies entirely in one closed half plane bounded by $\ell$.
 Moreover, `$\times$' denotes the the determinant of the matrix whose columns are given by the two vectors. \end{definition}